swissyai/ic-mcp/README.md

 "Show me Map examples"
 ```

-Claude picks relevant modules from the index, we fetch live documentation and code examples from internetcomputer.org.
+Agent picks relevant modules from the index, we fetch live documentation and code examples from internetcomputer.org.

 ### Validation